puppetlabs/gatling-puppet-load-test/NEW_README.md

 By default this will be set to `false` when running locally and `true` when jobs run in CI.

-to the version of PE you want to compare against.
+To perform a comparison, set `BASELINE_PE_VER` to the version of PE you want to compare against.

 Things to note: